MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 ## What are the settings that mobile operators can specify in COSA?

-The settings are largely the same as what MOs configured in apndatabase.xml, with a few exceptions and new additions.
 For details, see the tables in [Desktop COSA database settings](desktop-cosa-database-settings.md).

 ## What events trigger the application of new mobile operator settings?